captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 I feel it.
 ---
-My knees.
----
 My knees are ready to go.
 ---
+They are done with working for me.
+---
 They wanna retire.
----
-They are done with working for me.
 ---
 ## PETER:
 When was the last date you went on?